manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 kubectl apply -f ./examples/kuard.yaml kubectl apply -f ./examples/http-only-ingress.yaml
 ```
-Everything should work as expected, note that we install everything in the same namespace for the simplicity of the post.
+Everything should work as expected.
+Note that we install everything in the same namespace for the simplicity of the post.
-Run `kubectl get pod -n default` and you should get everything ready and running like this:
+Run `kubectl get pod -n default`, and you should get everything ready and running like this:
 ```
 kuard-5cd5556bc9-kxt6p                                 1/1     Running   0          14m
 ```